Gareth W. Peters: Research work

+Gareth W. Peters is a researcher primarily in time series modelling and econometrics, quantitative risk, actuarial science and insurance.
 Peters' research shows that mortality rates have heteroscedastic behaviour and incorporating heteroscedasticity and stochastic volatility in the estimation of life tables markedly improves model fit despite an increase of model complexity.
 This is consistent with the cohort effects widely documented in mortality observations.

 His research work has been cited by the Swiss Association of Actuaries and informed central bank senior delegates around the world.